mmatschiner/CladeAge-Tutorial/README.md

 Alternatively, you could use your browser to open the Dryad repository [https://datadryad.org/resource/doi:10.5061/dryad.d3mb4](https://datadryad.org/resource/doi:10.5061/dryad.d3mb4) and download the file `Near_et_al.nex`.

 This file in Nexus format contains the sequence alignments for ten nuclear markers, sequenced for 608 species of spiny-rayed fishes.
-As this dataset is far too large to be analyzed in this tutorial, we'll extract the sequences of 24 species that represent major groups of spiny-rayed fishes {% cite Betancur2017 -A --file CladeAge-Tutorial/master-refs.bib %} as well as the most divergent groups of cichlid fishes.
+As this dataset is far too large to be analyzed in this tutorial, we'll extract the sequences of 24 species that represent major groups of spiny-rayed fishes {% cite Betancur2017 --file CladeAge-Tutorial/master-refs.bib %} as well as the most divergent groups of cichlid fishes.
 The 24 species that we will focus on are listed in the table below.

 <center>